patternfly-java/patternfly-java/README.md

 PatternFly Java integrates with and builds upon Elemento's [builder API](https://github.com/hal/elemento#builder-api).
 Static factory methods are used to create the components, and public instances methods add child elements and modify the component.

-In general the API for an component can be classified into these groups:
+In general the API for a component can be classified into these groups:

 ## Static Factory Methods